 You will be blessed in the city and blessed in the country. — Deuteronomy 28:3

-The Torah portion for this week is Ki Tavo, which means “when you have entered,” from Deuteronomy 26:1–29:8, and the Haftorah is from Isaiah 60:1–22.
+Each week in synagogue, Jews read through the Torah from Genesis to Deuteronomy.
+The Torah portion for this week is Ki Tavo, which means “when you have entered,” from Deuteronomy 26:1–29:8.

-In this week’s reading, we once again encounter a list of curses that will come to pass if the children of Israel do not obey the Lord and a list of blessings if they do.
-In the section of blessings we read, “You will be blessed in the city and blessed in the country.”
-This verse promises that there will be blessings in the towns, where the people live, and blessings in the fields, where they work.
+In this week’s Torah reading, we learn that God will shower the Israelites with blessings when they remain obedient to Him.
+Among the list of blessings, we read, “You will be blessed in the city and blessed in the country.”
+This verse promises blessings in the towns, where the people live, and blessings out in the fields, where they work.